Live

 Hospitals may also have a restaurant or convenience store.

-Patients in standard six- or four-patient rooms or twin rooms were allowed to shower three times a week, either Monday, Wednesday and Friday or Tuesday, Thursday and Saturday.
+Patients in standard six- or four-patient rooms or twin rooms were allowed to shower three times a week, either Monday, Wednesday, and Friday or Tuesday, Thursday, and Saturday.
 This was a shock, as I usually shower at least twice a day, morning and night.
-Most hospitals have private rooms with a shower, but you’ll need to pay more and those rooms are not covered by national health insurance.
+Most hospitals have private rooms with showers, but you’ll need to pay more, and those rooms are not covered by national health insurance.

 Each patient had a small TV, a fridge and some drawers to store belongings.